Program overview

 • Self-Employed Plumber: Start your own plumbing business and provide services to clients directly.

-These roles require a solid understanding of plumbing codes, regulations, and the ability to work with various piping systems and tools.
+These roles require a solid understanding of plumbing codes, regulations, and the ability to work with various piping systems and components.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.